neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 In other words, one needs to fuse the intellectual with the emotional in order to be in the right frame of mind.

-I mean when Heinrich Himmler, as recounted in Nora Levin's book The Holocaust, tells his underlings who are setting up these annihilation camps that he expects them to act in a super humanly, inhuman way, well that's easy to say in the conference room.
+I mean when Heinrich Himmler, as recounted in Nora Levin's book "The Holocaust"[^9], tells his underlings who are setting up these annihilation camps that he expects them to act in a super humanly, inhuman way, well that's easy to say in the conference room.

 It's a whole different situation when you're actually on the ground acting in a super humanly inhuman way.